postcss/postcss/docs/syntax.md

 };
 ```

-TODO parser theory look and current one (copy paste is OK)
+TODO: parser theory look and current one (copy paste is OK)

+TODO: reuse Parser and tests

 TODO: Node#raws